uutzinger/camera/README.md

 On Windows, the Camera utility will give you resolution options and frames per second.
 To investigate other options you can use OBS studio (or any other capture program), establish camera capture device and inspect video options.
-When the `capture_display.py` is started and DEBUG logging is enabled, it will list all camera options the video system offers.
+`list_cv2CameraProperties.py` will show all camera options the video system offers.
 When an option states `-1` it likely is not available for that camera.

 B. Configuration file